eyal0/Chicken-story/README.md

 6. For each value, record a `1` is it's above the median, otherwise a `0`.
 7. Now you have a 64-bit number!

-pHash has a library for this and it's, of course, not in VB.Net so I implemented it myself.
+pHash has a library for this and it's, obviously, not in VB.Net so I implemented it myself.
 Nowadays you'd just use a library but I'll go through how pHash works because it's pretty cool.

 ## Convert to black and white

-Pretty easy, just convert the RGB value of each pixel to intensity.
+Pretty easy, just convert the RGB value of each pixel to brightness.
 There are a few ways but this one is on Wikipedia:

 ```
 Y = 0.2126 * R + 0.7152 * G + 0.0722 * B